RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-You may also import the TMX content in a way that only the plain text will be added to the TM.
-This means that all tags (e.g. inline formatting information) will be stripped from the TUs.
-If this is the case, you need to set the [PlainText](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemory.ImportSettings.yml#Sdl_LanguagePlatform_TranslationMemory_ImportSettings_PlainText) property to True.
-This is the most effective way to rid the import TUs of formatting information that is no longer required.
-A possible use case is the import of TMX files that come from third-party systems, that handle inline tags and formatting differently than Var:ProductName.
-Adding that kind of formatting to the TM in Var:ProductName may degrade the matching quality and might 'clutter' the TM with formatting information that is not required, or that cannot be properly handled in Var:ProductName.
+You can also import TMX content as plain text only.
+In that case, all tags, such as inline formatting information, are stripped from the TUs.
+Set the [PlainText](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemory.ImportSettings.yml#Sdl_LanguagePlatform_TranslationMemory_ImportSettings_PlainText) property to `true` to enable this behavior.
+This option is useful when you import TMX files from third-party systems that handle inline tags differently from Var:ProductName.
+Keeping incompatible formatting can reduce matching quality and clutter the TM with information that Var:ProductName cannot handle properly.

-Adding only the plain text information gives you the chance to start 'fresh' with existing linguistic content.
-Another use case: in the past, your source documentation was created in Microsoft Word 2000 (RTF), however, now you have switched to XML.
-The inline tags of those two formats are likely to be very different.
-You therefore want to strip all the old tags from the RTF-based format to handle current and future XML files more efficiently.
+Importing plain text also lets you start fresh with existing linguistic content.
+For example, if your source documentation moved from Microsoft Word 2000 (RTF) to XML, the inline tags in those formats are likely to differ.
+Stripping the old tags helps you handle the current and future XML files more efficiently.

-If you decide to import the text with tags you may also set a tag count limit (**TagCountLimit**).
-By setting this property to e.g. 10, you will prevent any TUs with a higher tag count to end up in your TM.
-That way you can prevent your TM from being cluttered with TUs that contain a large number of tags (e.g. segments in which different formatting was applied to every single letter).
-Example:
+If you import text with tags, you can also set a tag count limit (**TagCountLimit**).
+For example, setting the property to 10 prevents TUs with a higher tag count from entering the TM.
+This helps avoid TUs with excessive formatting, such as segments where each letter uses different formatting.

 # [C#](#tab/tabid-11)
 ```cs